UPDATE: Guinean Legal System and Research

 The organic laws are provided for by the Fundamental Law for special matters.
 According to its article 67, organic laws cannot be amended but by the 2/3 majority of the MPs present.
 They can neither be promulgated before the Supreme Court to which they are necessarily submitted, has declared them to be conform to the Fundamental Law.

-The law allowing the realization of the National Budget is voted by the National Assembly.
-The conditions concerning the national budget are provided by the article 61 of the organic law of the Internal Regulation Act, article 68 of the Fundamental Law for the initiative of the budget and article 69 for its amendment.
+This is the third and last procedure.
+The law allowing the realization of the National Budget is voted on by the National Assembly.
+The conditions concerning the national budget are provided in article 61 of the organic law of the Internal Regulation Act, article 68 of the Fundamental Law for the initiative of the budget and article 69 for its amendment.

 However, the government has several means at its disposal to withstand the amendment of its proposed budget.
 For instance, article 69 of the Fundamental Law declares non-receivable any proposition of amendment that reduces public revenue or worsens public expenditure.